ampproject/amphtml/3p/README.md

 - We welcome pull requests by all ad networks for inclusion into AMP.
 - All ads and all sub resources must be served from HTTPS.
-- Must play well within AMP's sizing framework.
+- Must play well within [AMP's sizing framework](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md).
 - Direct iframe embeds not using our 3p iframe mechanism (used by most ads) are preferred.
-- Providing an image only zero-iframe embed is appreciated.
+- Providing an optional image only zero-iframe embed is appreciated.
 - Support viewability and other metrics/instrumentation as supplied by AMP (via postMessage API)
 - Try to keep overall iframe count at one per ad.
 Explain why more are needed.
 - Share JS between iframes on the same page.